balderdashy/sails-docs/reference/waterline/models/stream.md

 # .stream()

-Stream back records (or batches of records) from your database as they are retrieved, without first having to buffer all of the results to memory.
+Stream records from your database one at a time or in batches, without first having to buffer the entire result set in memory.

 ```javascript
 Something.stream(criteria)